 I Mapped Our Customer Journey by Hand.AI Finished It in Minutes.

 I spent a full day last month mapping how customers move through our sales process.
-I interviewed clients, tracked touchpoints, sketched it out on paper.
+I interviewed clients, tracked touchpoints, sketched it on paper.

-It was thorough, but it was slow. ' The AI didn't replace my thinking, but it organized the chaos in minutes and caught patterns I'd have spent another day finding.
+The AI didn't replace my thinking, but it organized the chaos in minutes and caught patterns I'd have spent another day finding.

 The key was giving it context, not just asking it to guess.
 I included actual customer quotes, our conversion rates by stage, and the tools we use.